Buying Black Daily

 The day after Thanksgiving has been called Black Friday for years.
 Wooing Black consumers was the ONLY Black focus of Black Fridays, in actuality.
 Covid19 has altered the universe of Black Friday.
 Covid 19 has put businesses — especially minority owned businesses — in the deep red, unfortunately.
 One response to the pandemic, that is a good thing. is that curtailed the usual display of “expressions of gratitude” that the news typically reports —shoppers knocking down their fellow woman/man to get that discounted flat screen TV.
 I don’t miss seeing the must-have kids toy be ripped apart, in a surreal, rabid-looking, post-Thanksgiving dinner tug of war.
 That was NEVER good look for a society that was supposed to be “civil”.

-Yes, Covid19 has restored some semblance of shopper decorum, even as people are still (unfortunately) partying & worshipping, as if the pandemic is over.
-We just need to eradicate the on-line scammers.
+Yes, Covid19 has prompted new shopper decorum (Online), even as people are still (unfortunately) partying & worshipping, as if the pandemic is over.
+We still need to eradicate on-line scammers.
+And, nearly jalf Of small, Black businesses are gone, due to Covid19.

 Let the Music Play